← Blog |

 Are the recipes clinically appropriate for dietetic practice?

-Quality meal planning software uses dietitian-validated recipes with verified nutritional data per serving.
-Promealplan's database includes 10,000+ recipes with accurate calorie and macro breakdowns.
+Quality meal planning software uses dietitian-crafted recipes with verified nutritional data per serving.
+Promealplan's database includes 1,000+ recipes with accurate calorie and macro breakdowns.
 You can filter by dietary restrictions, allergens, and food preferences to ensure every recipe in a plan meets your client's needs.

 Can I customize plans for specific medical conditions?